 “It’s a sad commentary that people needed a prime-time television show – not a documentary, not a PBS show but an entertainment form – to form their priorities on what could happen to their children,” John Walsh told the Los Angeles Time on March 15, 1984.
 “It’s there in the newspapers every day, it’s often there on TV news programs – but all of a sudden they see a TV movie and decide that things aren’t right.”

-Adam had a similar effect on Mindy Newell, the writer of the two-part Lois Lane miniseries published in 1986.
+Adam had an effect on Mindy Newell, the writer of the two-part Lois Lane miniseries published in 1986.
 She remembered hearing about the disappearance of Etan Patz in 1979 but admitted in the first issue of Lois Lane that “it wasn’t until a few years later, after my daughter was born, that I felt the loss of Mr. and Mrs. Patz.
 It wasn’t until a movie called Adam ran one night on NBC.
 It wasn’t until I saw JoBeth Williams turn pale and tremble in the shopping center in Florida.
 It wasn’t until I saw Daniel J. Travanti scream and kick and bite and tear a mattress to bits that I understood at last.”

 On the opening page of the second issue of Lois Lane, Daily Planet city editor James McCullough tells features editor Janice Denton, “I was at the bank yesterday and there were missing kids posters up and the milk container this morning had photos.
 I don’t want to ignore this anymore.”